zkfbdkf/Background-Subtraction/README.md

 # Background-Subtraction
-background subtraction to find how many people walking in the station, using c++ and openCV
+background subtraction to count how many people walking in the station, using c++ and openCV

+used
+absdiff, medianBlur, morphologyEx, dilate, findContours, putText functions.